cathay4t/blog/content/posts/rust_trait_example.md

 <!-- vim-markdown-toc -->

-The Rust Trait is my one of my most favor feature in Rust and also my a big challenge to most Rust learners.
+The Rust Trait is one of my most favor features in Rust and also the biggest obstacle I faced during my rust learning path.
 Whenever I fell I have mastered it by reading Rust books and blogs, the compiler still politely remind me the opposite with flooding errors.